rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "Job 1:6"
     Now there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them.

-In Job, Satan does not necessarily refer to the same serpent in the garden, but to the role of *accuser*.
+In Job, Satan does not necessarily refer to the same serpent in the garden, but clearly to the role of *accuser*.

-???+ example "Satan"
+While it can seem unclear the exact nature of Satan, what else can we expect from the father of lies?

+???+ quote "John 8:44"
+    Ye are of your father the devil, and the lusts of your father ye will do.
+He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
+When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.
     <center>![satan](/images/satan.jpg)</center>